JalenEvans/Whisperr/README.md

 # Whisperr

-Whisperr is a CLI tool built using [Typer](https://typer.tiangolo.com/) that converts files or entire directories into a .wav bitstream and back.
+Whisperr is a Command Line Interface (CLI) tool built using [Typer](https://typer.tiangolo.com/) that converts files or entire directories into a .wav bitstream and back.
 These streams can also be protected with a password and encrypting the files before conversion.

 This process is done through encoding the text of the files into binary and creating a .wav file with those bits.
 The reverse is done for the decoding proccess.